top of page

 Referral Fees

-• If you sell an item for £20 with a 15 percent referral fee
+• If you sell an item for £20 with a 15 percent referral fee, Amazon takes £3, and you receive £17 before other costs.

 Refer to Amazon’s current referral fee chart for exact category rates.